 Dutch startup VRTECH offers VR design, demonstration, and training systems for personnel development and marketing.
 The startup develops a number of rail simulations to improve the skills of train inspectors and engineers.
-The startup also provides a railway station design simulation showcasing future services and allowing passengers to experience various features of the station infrastructure.
+The startup also provides a railway station design simulation showcasing future services.
+This tool also allows passengers to experience various features of the station infrastructure.

 Discover all New Rail Technologies, Trends & Startups

 The rail trends and startups outlined in this report only scratch the surface of trends that we identified during our in-depth research.
 Among others, IoT-based communication technologies, AI, and high-speed rail advancements will transform the sector as we know it today.
 Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
 Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.